Maturity Model

 Visit website

 Patient preferences and clinical guidelines should be considered when scheduling patients for in-person or virtual visits.
 Telehealth is more suitable when a patient already has a relationship with the provider.
-Telehealth is recommended for behavioral and mental health, virtual urgent care, and follow-up for chronic conditions such as diabetes and hypertension.
+Research has shown that telehealth is an effective tool for addressing behavioral and mental health, urgent care needs, and chronic conditions such as diabetes and hypertension.

 In certain instances, virtual visits may not be appropriate.
 These may include: